martis42/depend_on_what_you_use/README.md

 * Defines are ignored.
   No matter if they are defined directly inside the header under inspection, headers from the dependencies or injected through the `defines = [...]` attribute of the `cc_` rules.
 * Include statements utilizing `..` to go up the directory tree are not resolved.

-# Project Roadmap

-## Overview of current state

-The focus until now has been to come up with a prototype for the idea behind DWYU and to be able to gather first user feedback.

-[Test cases](test) have been established to make sure the concept works with a wide range of use cases and DWYU can evolve without introducing regressions.

-The Bazel aspect implementation is for sure not yet ideal, but is considered it a solid starting point.

-The Python implementation to analyze the include statements in C++ code is a minimal implementation with [several restrictions](#Known-limitations).
-If it will be expanded or replaced is currently unclear.

 # Contributing